dfinity/wg-identity-authentication/topics/icrc_32_sign_challenge.md

 - `publicKey` (`blob`): The DER-encoded public key associated with the identity, derived in accordance with one of [the signature algorithms supported by the IC](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
 The public key can be used to [derive a self-authenticating principal](https://internetcomputer.org/docs/current/references/ic-interface-spec/#principal).
 - `signature` (`blob`): The signature produced by signing the concatenation of the domain separator `\x13ic-signer-challenge` (UTF-8 encoded) and the challenge with the private key associated with the identity.
+- `delegation` (optional): An array of delegations (as defined by the [IC interface specification, authentication section](https://internetcomputer.org/docs/current/references/ic-interface-spec/#authentication)):
+  - object with the following properties:
+    - `pubkey` (`blob`): Public key as described in the [IC interface specification, signatures section](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures).
+    - `expiration` (`text`): Expiration of the delegation, in nanoseconds since 1970-01-01, as a base-10 string.
+    - `targets` (`text` array): A list of target canister ids (textual representation) the delegation is restricted to making canister calls to.
+If the list is not present, the delegation applies to all canisters (i.e. it is not restricted).
+  - `signature` (`blob`): Signature on the 32-byte representation-independent hash of the map contained in the delegation field as described in [IC interface specification, signatures section](https://internetcomputer.org/docs/current/references/ic-interface-spec/#signatures), using the 27 bytes `\x1Aic-request-auth-delegation` as the domain separator.

 ### Example RPC Response